guanyewtan/PickAndPlace/README.md

 # PickAndPlace
-PickAndPlace is a command line program that lets users to input a pick and a place coordinate, which controls the Techman TM Robotic Arm to pick up an item and place it down at the desired location.
+This repo is a WIP by Tan Guan Yew for NUS ATAP AY20/21 S2, cloned from TM_ROBOT github and undergoing development.
+ROS1 is currently used, and contains scripts that allow control over the Techman TM Robotic Arm (e.g. to pick up an item and place it down at a desired location)